Digital Single Windows

 - Business and citizens can more easily access government services, formalizing economic activity, helping MSMEs grow and increasing economic resilience.

 - Governments can make their services easily accessible, increase fee income and tax revenue, and redeploy staff to more productive work.
+Governments can also fulfil commitments made in investment facilitation agreements and meet requirements of the World Bank’s Business Enabling Environment report.

 Digital Single Windows are available to any government and can be implemented within existing laws.
+They can be installed on nationally-controlled servers with a license for use in perpetuity and a full training package.

 - Lomas de Zamora, Argentina